Independent guide. Not affiliated with ComEd. Based on the ComEd Hourly Pricing program tariff and PJM public market data.Verified June 2026

 ComEd Hourly Pricing 2026: tracking PJM real-time at the household meter

 ComEd Hourly Pricing is one of only a handful of US residential rates where the supply price tracks the wholesale market hour by hour.
 For households that can shift load, it typically saves 10 to 30 percent versus ComEd's Fixed Price default.
 For households with heavy unavoidable peak-window load, it can cost more.
-The 2014 polar vortex remains the cautionary tale; the program now includes opt-in price-ceiling protection that addresses the worst-case downside.
+The 2014 polar vortex remains the cautionary tale; today the worst case is bounded by PJM's market-wide cap of $3.70 per kWh, and price alerts give participants warning to shift load away from the most expensive hours.

 Typical overnight